olgarithms/sphinx-tutorial/docs/generating-docs.md

 {: .note }
 Instead of manually running `make html` every time you update your docs, you use the extension `sphinx.autobuild`.
-This will automatically rebuild your documentation on file save and auto-reload the html pages in the browser.
+This will automatically rebuild your documentation on file save and auto-reload the HTML pages in the browser.
 Learn more [here](https://pypi.org/project/sphinx-autobuild/).

 Finally, commit and push your documentation src files to your remote repository.
 To ensure you